-• If an indecent image has been taken or shared on the school/settings network or devices, then the school will take action to block access to all users and isolate the image.
+• If an indecent image has been taken or shared on the school/settings network or devices, then the school will act to block access to all users and isolate theimage.

-• We will take action regarding creating child produced sexual imagery, regardless of the use of school/setting equipment or personal equipment, both on and off the premises.
+• We will act regarding creating child produced sexual imagery, regardless of the use of school/setting equipment or personal equipment, both on and off the premises.